nishithbsk/Epigens/README.md

 - [ ] Generate point scatter plot using PCA of top features (like Fig 1 of Lee et al)
 - [ ] Generate precision/recall/false-positive curves (like Fig 2)
+- [ ] K-fold cross validation using sklearn

 ## Final